Galdoba/MEmu5/README.md

 login>TestPC
 ```

-do "HotF" action on icon with name "Ares Host",
+Do "Hack on the Fly" action on icon with name "Ares Host",
 optional arg "-2m" stands for 2 marks (put 2 marks with modifier -4 to Dice Pool)
 ```
 hack on the fly>Ares Host>-2m